Xerren09/personal-portfolio/README.md

 ]
 ```

-This section offers the most customizability, altough it requires custom code to be written, and the project recompiled.
+This section offers the most customizability, although it requires custom code to be written, and the project recompiled.
 It's possible to set up various project types within the `src/framework/sections/projects/types` folder, using the common `projectBase`.
-This class converts the given URL into a backend API url (replacement strings need to be provided in code), and returns the backend data.
+This class converts the given URL into a backend API url (replacement strings need to be provided in code) and returns the backend data.
 This can then be used to display the project information in any form.

 By default, only a GitHub converter is given, which takes the repository `About` contents, and the language the project is written in.
 Optionally, comments can be added to further describe the project.